 I'm trying.

-It's ironic, Jim, uh, that not only you and the media attack the president for his rhetoric, uh, when they frequently lower the level of conversation in this country, repeatedly, repeatedly, the media resorts to personal attacks without any content other than to incite anger.
+It's ironic, Jim, that not only you and the media attack the president for his rhetoric when they frequently lower the level of conversation in this country.

-Uh, the media has attacked me personally on a number of occasions, including your own network, said I should be harassed as a life sentence, that I should be choked.
+The media has attacked me personally on a number of occasions, including your own network.

 ICE officials are not welcomed in their place of worship, and personal information is shared on the internet.

-In fact, as I know, um, I'm as far as I know, I'm the first press secretary in the history of the United States that's required secret service protection.
+In fact, as I know, as far as I know, I'm the first press secretary in the history of the United States that's required Secret Service protection.

 Oh, forget, I don't want to hear from these people anymore.

-Um I myself, I what was it like when we were in London and we went in the middle of the anti-Trump protest?
+I myself, what was it like when we were in London and we went in the middle of the anti-Trump protest?

 The first thing that shocked me is that I wasn't just known to a few people.

-Everybody there quickly, they knew who I was, so they knew I was pro-Trump.
+Everybody there, very quickly, they knew who I was, so they knew I was pro-Trump.

 It was a little testy.

-You were you have no I I don't think I think I'd use a stronger word than testing.
+I don't think I think I'd use a stronger word than testy.

 What would you say?

-To protest I have pronounced it's protest Trump.
+To protest everyone else just to protest Trump.

 I think he's a horrible person and doesn't deserve to come to our country.